solidi/learning-notes/hobbies/plastic-modeling.md

         1. Wheels
         1. Engine
     1. Glue small parts directly where it makes sense.
-1. Find ways to increase fidelity by drilling holes in exhausts, body work, vents, head rests, etc.
+1. Find ways to increase fidelity by drilling holes in exhausts, bodywork, vents, headrests, etc.
 1. Prime larger pieces like body and chassis.
 Sand at 1000 grit.
 1. Base coat color the same.
 Sand at 1500 grit.
 1. Spary base coat again.